Estimate Time6 min

 Other useful resources include Fidelity's Yield Table on the bond research page, which can compare 120 yields at a time.

-More information is available in the transition rate table, which shows the probability that a bond will be upgraded or downgraded in a year's time.
+More information is available in the transition rate tableLog In Required, which shows the historical probability that a bond of a given credit rating will be upgraded or downgraded in a year's time.
 The lower the starting point in terms of credit quality, the higher the probability of further downgrades.

-"We strive to provide investors with resources to research bonds and issuers before they invest," says Richard Carter, Vice President of Fixed Income Products at Fidelity.
-"It's important to know what you own and why."
+"We strive to provide investors with resources to research bonds and issuers before they invest," says Richard Carter, vice president of fixed income strategy at Fidelity.
+"It's important to know what you own and why, and to continue to monitor the bond and the credit standing of the issuer while you own it."

 Research bonds quickly and easily